If you want to keep building muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 So if you’re in your forties, and you’re worried that you’ve left it too late to get in shape, I have some good news.

-The basic rules for building muscle and losing fat at the age of 40 are much the same as they were at the age of 30 or even 20.
+The basic rules for building muscle after 40 are much the same as they were at the age of 30 or even 20.

 Although the number of times you’ve travelled around the sun will affect the speed at which you progress, people of different ages respond to training in much the same way.
 It’s mainly the size of your results and the speed at which you attain them that varies.